At a Glance

 ✨Tip Number 1

-Network with professionals in the cyber security field, especially those who are already working at or have connections to large organisations.
-Attend industry conferences, webinars, and local meetups to build relationships and gain insights into the company culture and expectations.
+Network with professionals in the cyber security field, especially those who are already working in leadership roles.
+Attend industry conferences or local meetups to connect with potential colleagues and learn about the latest trends and challenges in cyber security.

 ✨Tip Number 2